ethanlabs101/FRLegends-Asset-Database/README.md

 ### Recommended workflow

 1. Install **FR Legends Skeleton Key**
+2. Run the CLI
-2. Browse the Asset Database
+3. Navigate to the Online Asset Manager
-3. Select an asset or pack
+4. Select an asset or pack
-4. Download the required payload
+5. Download the required payload
-5. Add the asset to your Vault
+6. Add the asset to your Vault
-6. Use Skeleton Key to manage/inject the asset
+7. Use Skeleton Key to manage/inject the asset

 **[Get Skeleton Key →](...)**